Acts 27

 “When daylight came, they did not recognize the land, but they saw a bay with a sandy beach, where they decided to run the ship aground if they could.
 Cutting loose the anchors, they left them in the sea and at the same time untied the ropes that held the rudders.
 Then they hoisted the foresail to the wind and made for the beach.
 But the ship struck a sandbar and ran aground.
 The bow stuck fast and would not move, and the stern was broken to pieces by the pounding of the surf.”
 Acts 27:39-41

-As day broke, it became clear why Paul had said the sailors needed to stay on board.
-And although they did not recognise the land which stood nearby, they did know to guide the ship toward a bay with a beach that they could see.
+Luke continues to tell us about Paul’s adventures on this ship.
+As day broke, it became clear why Paul had said the sailors needed to stay on board, Acts 27:31.
+Although they did not recognise the land which stood nearby, they did know to guide the ship toward a bay with a beach that they could see, Acts 27:39.

 “The soldiers planned to kill the prisoners to prevent any of them from swimming away and escaping.
 But the centurion wanted to spare Paul’s life and kept them from carrying out their plan.
 He ordered those who could swim to jump overboard first and get to land.
 The rest were to get there on planks or on pieces of the ship.
 In this way everyone reached land in safety.”
 Acts 27:42-44

-The soldiers didn’t want to be held accountable for anyone who might escape, that’s why they wanted to kill them.
-The soldiers wanted to kill the prisoners so that none could escape, but God working through the centurion Julius wanted to save Paul so he forbid this course of action.
+The soldiers wanted to kill the prisoners so that none could escape, but God working through the centurion Julius wanted to save Paul so he forbid this course of action, Acts 27:43 / Acts 27:24.

-If they listened and believed they wouldn’t have panicked like they are doing now.
+If they listened and believed, they wouldn’t have panicked like they are doing now.
 If they believed they would have realised that what Paul said to them earlier was true.

 Go To Acts 28